microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/docs/Get-MgPrintTaskDefinition.md

 ## SYNOPSIS
 Get details about a task definition.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.
+This API is supported in the following national cloud deployments.

 ## SYNTAX